hapi-server/verifier-nodejs/README.md

 Runs a suite of tests on a HAPI server via a web interface or the command line.
 The tests involve a combination of [JSON schema](https://github.com/hapi-server/verifier-nodejs/tree/master/schemas) validation and ad-hoc code.

-A running instance and example output is available at http://tsds.org/verify-hapi
+A running instance, documentation, and example output is available at http://hapi-server.org/verify

-To run tests from the command line or to run a server, see the below.
+To run tests from the command line or to run a local server, see the below.

 # Installation

-Installation is only required if you do not want to test a server using http://tsds.org/verify-hapi
+Installation is only required if you do not want to test a server using http://hapi-server.org/verify

 ```
 # Install Node Version Manager (NVM)